dustinpfister/blog_posts/_posts/linux-cp.md

 ## 2 - Use mkdir -p to create a target folder if it is not there to begin with

 In some case I might want to [create a nested target folder in the event that it is not there to begin with](https://stackoverflow.com/questions/1529946/linux-copy-and-create-destination-dir-if-it-does-not-exist) when copying some files.
 It would seem that there is no such option to do so with the cp command.
 However in just about every Linux system there should be the mkdir command also which can be used with the -p option.
+This -p option of the mkdir command is a way to create all folders for a path in the event that they are not there, else do noting.

+So if I want to copy a file into a folder called copy that may or may not be there to begin with I can first use mkdir - p to make sure the folder is there, and then I can copy the file without running into any kind of error.

 ```
 $ echo -n "foobar" > foo.txt